aboelkassem/Design-Patterns/README.md

 As the name suggests is <b>Only create one instance of a class,</b> There are several examples where only a single instance of a class should exist. <b>Caches, App Settings, thread pools, registries, Database Context, Logging </b>are examples of objects that should only have a single instance.
 * <b>Real world example</b>
 > There can only be one president of a country at a time.
 The same president has to be brought to action, whenever duty calls.
 President here is singleton.
 How do we ensure that only one object ever gets created?
-The answer is to <b>make the constructor private</b> of the class we intend to define as singleton.
+The answer is to <b>make the constructor private (lazy construction)</b> of the class we intend to define as singleton.
 That way, only the members of the class can access the private constructor and no one else
+**lazy creation** means that the object is not created until it is truly **needed**.
+This is helpful, especially if the object is large.
+As the object is not created until the “getInstance” method is called, the program is more efficient.

 * <b>Class Diagram</b>
 <img src="https://github.com/aboelkassem/Design-Patterns/blob/main/Images/singleton-uml.jpg">